THE HYGIENE HYPOTHESIS

 "The second major concern among researchers is a lack of evidence demonstrating how to reduce rates of allergic and autoimmune diseases.
 Although there are hundreds of observational and epidemiological studies supporting a more nuanced theory that moves beyond the hygiene hypothesis, there are only a few randomized, controlled prospective studies testing interventions to reregulate the immune system.
 These include an experimental infection with helminths to treat IBD, which met with mixed results, and probiotics treatments for illnesses ranging from severe acute pancreatitis to eczema.
 In some cases, probiotics alleviated symptoms, but, in others, they had no effect."

 Scudellari's mistake is that she is looking at this problem through the lens of other medical treatments.
 Your testosterone is low?
 We'll just give you some testosterone (HERE).
 Not enough insulin to lower your blood sugar?
 We have drugs that do the same thing (HERE).
 Feeling a bit down because presumably your body is not making enough neurotransmitters (serrotonin / dopamine)?
 We'll start pumping the ANTIDEPRESSANTS.
-The problem is, not only does this short-sighted approach always fail over the long run, it suppresses your body's natural negative feedback loops, frequently leaving you worse off than ever (when's the last time insulin helped a TYPE II DIABETIC recover simply because they took insulin?).
-And here's the rub, there are only about a jillion studies showing that all three of these problems are INFLAMMATORY IN NATURE and intimately linked to one's microbiome.
+And of course all women need HRT.
+The problem is, not only does this short-sighted approach always fail over the long run, it suppresses your body's natural negative feedback loops, frequently leaving you worse off than ever (when's the last time insulin helped a TYPE II DIABETIC actually solve their problem?).
+And here's the rub, there are only about a jillion studies showing that all of these problems are INFLAMMATORY IN NATURE and intimately linked to one's microbiome (the gross numbers and ratios of the various strains of bacteria found in the Gut).
 If that's really the case, why can't we just give everyone a probiotic?
 It's really quite easy to understand.

 Today, there are tens of thousands of studies concerning the HYGIENE HYPOTHESIS --- many, if not most, having to do with the MICROBIOME (on Pubmed, search for Gut Flora, Microbiome, Microbiota, Hygiene Hypothesis, Autoimmunity, etc, etc).
 The thing that's so astounding is that you can name virtually any disease that's NOT 100% GENETIC (something like Down's or Cystic Fibrosis), head on over to PubMed, and find studies linking it to GUT HYGIENE.
+In fact, I just showed you how all diseases are intimately related to each other and are only slightly different variations of the exact metabolic dysfunctions (HERE).
 You can also find thousands of studies showing how severely antibiotics affect your natural "hygiene" as well --- causing almost every disease you can imagine, including cancer (HERE).

 WHAT'S THE POINT?